Confused About Your Financial Aid?

 - Provide a signed copy of your Federal IRS Tax Return to the Student Financial Assistance Office

 The deadline to submit completed verification documents is 30 days from the last date of enrollment, or the last business day in August — whichever comes first.
+The deadline for all Financial Aid eligibility in a specific academic year is also the last day of August.

 Failure to submit all required documents will cause processing delays.
 Not only will it delay all disbursements of federal aid but it will also prevent disbursement of several types of state and institutional aid.
 Lastly, Students are required to put their UAA ID number on each page of all documents you submit to the Financial Assistance Office.